Rion5/WebDeveloperExercises/YelpCamp/readme.md

 ## 7) Show Page

-* Review the RESTful routes
+* Review the RESTFUL routes
 * Add description to campground model
 * Use db.collection.drop()
 * Add a show route/template